"One of the false beliefs that it is

 in Romance - Loving and Losing Successfully

-As that relationship was ending, before it ended, I wrote what I think
+As that relationship was ending, before it ended, I wrote what

-A Wedding Prayer / Meditation on Romantic Commitment
+is called: A Wedding Prayer / Meditation on Romantic Commitment

 "You are not the source of each other's Love.
 You are helping